borgcollector/devilution/README.md

 - 4 new files have been added that have the new code in them, plrctrls.cpp/.h and joystick.cpp/.h
 - Any code that was altered in the other files were commented with `// JAKE`

+## How To Compile

+- Open Diablo.sln with [Visual Studio](https://visualstudio.microsoft.com).
+On the top bar select "Build" > "Build Solution".
+You now have the Diablo.exe file in your "Bin/Debug" folder.
+- Replace your old game executable file with this file in your Diablo game folder (GOG or CD).

 ## Support

 If you find any bugs, please open an issue here on GitHub.

+## Author's Note

+This took me a few weeks to make and it would mean a lot to me if you would give credit for any borrowed code.
+Thank you!